a-sriel/project-3/devlog.md

 I need to finalize the insertion method.
 I will also incorporate the menu in the program driver to support this insertion.
 The insertion function creates a header if the root doesn't exist and saves it to the file.
 Otherwise, it checks for duplicate keys and alters the subroots and splits children until the B-Tree order is maintained.

 I finished the insertion logic, and also incorporated the fixed split_child function.
 I am continuing to update the menu.
 All of the input error handling has been finished.
 The menu is also done.

+Save node and load node functionality has been added.
+This was a relatively simple addition since they are basically the same function with a few tweaks.
+The buffers are properly formatted to support the 8-bit wide number format in the hex file.
+To finalize this project, I need to finish the print and extract functions, and then do another quick pass of everything before I submit.